olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 ### Application running

-Then you can import and run the application from your favorite IDE.
+If you want to run the application in an IDE, please use the DEV profile.

+If you want to run the application in Docker containers, please use the PROD profile.

 >Please note that the application has been developed with the IntelliJ IDE.